Milestones, Accomplishments and NYB’s Work In Iraq

 Met with and established relationship with biologists at Cornell University to assist them with CWD prevention research.

-2,000 Girls and boys completed NYB’s Youth Camp Program since its inception.
+2,000 Girls and boys completed NYB’s Youth Education Program since its inception.

 Supported Assembly Bill #A6970 that created the Modified Crossbow Permit for the physically challenged hunters.